JustenMX/ntu-axios-lta-app/README.md

 - Attempt consuming the API with React and Axios.
 - Set up a simple GET request, query the API for data and display it on a React app

-# Currently Working on
+### Additional Implementations

-- manipulate the lats data passe dby the API
+- manipulate the lats data passed by the API
-- coonvert the timestamp string passed to readable
+- convert the timestamp string passed to readable

+### Currently Working on

+- CRUD applications in Watch List component
+- Fix component re-rendering and empty div appearing on page (bug)
+- Validation of UX behaviors

 ---